Total Knee Replacement

 Image derived instrumentation (patient specific tools).
 With this technology, patient specific tools are manufactured using a 3D printing process based on a preoperative CT or MRI scan of the knee.
 The CT or MRI is sent electronically to the prosthesis manufacturer and a provisional plan is sent back to the surgeon.
 The surgeon then performs fine tuning of the intended implant position on line and the tools are subsequently 3D printed to produce this position when applied to the knee.
 The tools are then discarded after completion of the procedure.
 Image derived instrumentation has not been shown to improve longevity or accuracy of total knee replacement but it has advantages with respect to time and certainly reduces problems related to fat embolism that can occur with conventional instruments.

-Dr McEwen uses Computer Aided surgery as the default technology for his total knee replacements.
+Dr McEwen uses Robotic surgery as the default technology for his total knee replacements.

 Accurate sizing, positioning and alignment make a successful TKR a possibility but constitute only one part of the formula for success.